edulazaro/larawards/README.md

-# Awards Demo
+# Larawards

-An possible way of implementing achievement on Laravel.
+An way of implementing achievement on Laravel.

 ## Testing